 - Sign in to your existing account using your Adobe ID.

 - Co-own the projects in the existing account with your new account.

-To migrate data from an Adobe ID to an Enterprise or Federated ID, send a request to email@example.com.
+For assistance with data migration from an Adobe ID to an Enterprise or Federated ID, have your administrator log a ticket with Adobe Support.